-Pro Forma registration is a limited privilege designed to provide full-time status to doctoral students who must move away from the Chicago area, usually abroad but otherwise a substantial distance, in order to conduct the preparatory field research, archival research, or data collection which their dissertations will require.
-Students who are engaged in formal programs of intensive language training instruction abroad, as needed for completing their doctoral programs, are also eligible to apply for Pro Forma status.
+Pro Forma registration is a limited privilege designed to provide full-time status to doctoral students who must move a substantial distance away from the Chicago area, in order to conduct preparatory field research, archival research, or data collection for their dissertations.
+Students, who are engaged in formal programs of intensive language training instruction abroad, as needed for completing their doctoral programs, are also eligible to apply for Pro Forma status.
 Note, however, that the choice to reside at a substantial distance from the University does not, in and of itself, qualify a student for Pro Forma status; neither does engagement in the research activity which continues throughout the dissertation stage qualify a student for Pro Forma status.
 All students other than those for whom the preparatory dissertation research requires a substantial geographic relocation are required to register in either Scholastic Residence or Advanced Residence, in accordance with the number of years of doctoral study completed.